 This page and the linked pages provide an introduction to issues which need to be considered and an overview of plans to get to zero carbon.
 The pages express an opinion of the plans put forward, but also provides links to further details on all the plans so you can make your own mind up.
 Please let us know / join us if you agree or disagree with our conclusions, have suggestions to improve these pages.
 We are all in this together so we all need to work together to find the solutions and will all need to play our part to save the world.

-The need to get to carbon zero is explained on the page “Why do we need to get to zero carbon?”
+The need to get to zero carbon is explained on the page “Why do we need to get to zero carbon?”
 Basically increasing levels of greenhouse gases (CO2) in the atmosphere are heating the earth and causing climate change.
-Much of the CO2 is coming from fossil fuel burning or our land use, so we need to either stop burning fossil fuels or stop the CO2 from burning fossil fuels ending up in the atmosphere and rethink land use.
+Much of the CO2 is coming from fossil fuel burning or our land use, so we need to either stop burning fossil fuels or stop the CO2 from burning fossil fuels ending up in the atmosphere while repurposing much of our land.

 To be very simplistic plans that have been suggested are along a spectrum which can be portrayed as being “business as usual” to “back to the stone age”, perhaps better stated as “little personal change” to “lots of personal change”.

-“Is there a plan to get to zero carbon for the UK?” explains what is happening in the UK now, until the UK’s Net Zero Strategy is released in the run up to COP26.
-So currently there is no integrated government plan for the UK to get to net zero, but 78% reduction in CO2 emission is now enshrined in law.
+“Is there a plan to get to zero carbon for the UK?” explains what is happening in the UK now.
+Currently there is no integrated government plan for the UK to get to net zero, until the UK’s Net Zero Strategy is released in the run up to COP26, but 78% reduction in CO2 emission is now enshrined in law.